 Side note I am going to reference the data I find or back it up so you don’t think I am writing lies to you.
 I will probably even dig through research papers for you.
 How sweet am I?

 Fast forward to now.
-I am currently enrolled in a sustainability class at Harvard’s Extension School and am considering looking into a Masters in Sustainability.
 One night I wanted to calculate my personal impact on the earth, and could not find a user friendly and overall helpful resource for personal LCA.
-Luckily I was also involved in the Popup Business School at Mr. Money Mustache’s headquarters, so this blog stemmed from that two week course and is the seedling to my grand business idea:
+Luckily I was also involved in the Popup Business School at Mr. Money Mustache’s headquarters, so this blog stemmed from that two week course and is the seedling to my grand idea:

-I want this website to be a catalog for you to peruse and make up your own decisions after I present a simple scorecard of the products I review.
+I want this website to be a catalog for you to peruse and make up your own decisions after I present a simple result of the product, process, or thing I review.

-Let me share a potential high level example LCA for you.
+Let me share a potential high level example of an LCA for you.

-Now its up to you.
-Do you want to understand the climate footprint you and I make, or do you want to click back so fast out of this website your processor heats up a little and farts out some heat courtesy of some power produced by a nearby coal plant?
+Do you want to understand the climate footprint you and I make, or do you want to click back so fast out of this website your processor heats up a little and farts out some heat courtesy of the power produced by a nearby coal plant?
 I will be here writing about my climate footprint either way.